SLO | EN

 Content (Syllabus outline)

-• Elements: legibility/spatial perception – basic components of design and composition in architecture and space • Relationships: ordering of the mutual relations between basic coponents in design and architecture; volume studies; colour studies; lighting studies; materiality, structure, movement, rhythm, proportions • Meaning: synthesis process of expression in design – translation of ideas into two- and three-dimensional design concepts of architectural elements, architectural and spatial compositions • Effect: composition methods and theoretical-philosophical basics for in-depth study of the ‘language’ of composition.
+• Elements: legibility/spatial perception – basic components of design and composition in architecture and space; • Relationships: ordering of the mutual relations between basic components in design and architecture; volume studies; colour studies; lighting studies; materiality, structure, movement, rhythm, proportions; • Meaning: synthesis process of expression in design – translating ideas into two- and three-dimensional design concepts of sustainable architectural elements, architectural and spatial compositions • Effect: composition methods and theoretical-philosophical basics for in-depth study of the ‘language’ of composition.

 Learning and teaching methods